 How To Naturally Clean Makeup Brushes

 Does your makeup brush need a good clean?
-Let me show you how to naturally clean makeup brushes with this homemade eco-friendly cleaning solution.
-Made in seconds with simple sustainable ingredients, your brushes and skin will love it!
+Let me show you how to naturally clean makeup brushes with this homemade, eco-friendly, and non-toxic cleaning solution.
+Made in seconds with simple, sustainable ingredients, your brushes and skin will love it!

 Then I bought a makeup brush last year.
 Notice, singular – I’ve not gotten carried away with myself!
 After that, I wondered what on earth I’d been doing all these years.
-It’s so much easier applying makeup with a makeup brush.
+It’s so much easier to apply certain cosmetics with a brush than with your fingers.

-I wanted to know how to clean makeup brushes.
-As such, I’ve been trying out a few different methods to make a DIY makeup brush cleaner and have decided that this natural makeup brush cleaner solution is a) by far the simplest and b) by far the best.
-When it comes to cleaning makeup brushes, no one wants to be messing about with lots of different ingredients.
+When it comes to cleaning your makeup brushes, no one wants to be messing about with lots of different ingredients.
 Therefore, I think it’s best to keep it simple.

-The main ingredient I use to clean my makeup brushes is Dr. Bronner’s liquid castile soap*.
-I use this in lots and lots of different ways around my home, and always have a bottle in my bathroom cupboard.
-It’s a little on the pricier side of things, but you only ever use it diluted.
-Therefore it does work out at incredibly great value.
+The main ingredient I use to clean my makeup brushes is Dr. Bronner’s liquid castile soap.
+I clean my home with castile soap in lots and lots of different ways, and always have a bottle in my bathroom cupboard.
+It’s a little on the pricier side of things, but you only ever use it very heavily diluted.
+Therefore, it does work out at incredibly great value.

 The thing about Dr. Bronner’s is that it’s certified organic and made with only pure plant oils, so there are no nasties in it whatsoever.
 It’s also incredibly gentle on your best makeup brushes.